NVIDIA/grcuda/RESULTS.md

 The size of the benchmark is the number of rows in the matrix (each representing a document with 1000 features).
 Predictions are done by choosing among 5 classes.
 The Ridge Regression classifier takes about 2x the time of the Categorical Naive Bayes classifier.
-Speedups are especially noticeable for small input size, as for larger data the Ridge-Regression classifiers bottlenecks the overall computation and results in high GPU occupation.

 Structure of the computation: